Ohio senators introduce rail safety bill after fiery crash

-COLUMBUS, Ohio (AP) — Railroads like the one involved in last month's fiery crash and toxic chemical release in Ohio would be subject to a series of new federal safety regulations and financial consequences under bipartisan legislation introduced Wednesday by the state's two U.S. senators.
+COLUMBUS, Ohio (AP) — Railroads like the one involved in last month's fiery crash and toxic chemical release in Ohio would be subject to a series of new federal safety regulations under bipartisan legislation introduced Wednesday by the state's two U.S. senators.
+But even before Congress acts, regulators plan to step up inspections of the tracks that carry the most hazardous materials.

 The Railway Safety Act of 2023, co-sponsored by U.S. Sens.
 Sherrod Brown and JD Vance, a Democrat and Republican, respectively, and four others of both parties, responds to the fiery derailment of a Norfolk Southern freight train in East Palestine, in northeast Ohio near the Pennsylvania border, on Feb.
-3, when 38 cars derailed and more burned.
+3, when 38 cars derailed and several carrying hazardous materials burned.

 Though no one was injured or killed, the accident and its aftermath imperiled the entire village and nearby neighborhoods in both states.
-It prompted an evacuation of about half the town's 4,000 residents, an ongoing multi-governmental emergency response and lingering worries among villagers of long-term health impacts.
+It prompted an evacuation of about half the town's roughly 5,000 residents, an ongoing multigovernmental emergency response and lingering worries among villagers of long-term health impacts.

 People are also reading…